"Do you still write in your diary every day?

 The solution to The Noh Mask Mystery, while pleasing to visualize, really suffers from the lack of a map or a diagram, especially since there's an expansive fake solution involved.
 Even more glaring is the fact that the novel borrows handsomely from a few well-known works of S.S.
 Van Dine and Agatha Christie (which Takagi mentions too many times over the course of the novel to mention here).
 It therefore lends itself to the same critique I had extended in the case of The Tattoo Murders: that the ending stretch reads too much like a tribute act to certain works of Western crime fiction, despite it having sufficient elements to break new ground.
 A missed opportunity indeed!

 The saving grace is the manner in which Takagi handles his own inclusion in the plot.
-Maybe it is an act of self-indulgence, but Takagi comes across as, perhaps, the only gentlemanly characters in the work.
+Maybe it is an act of self-indulgence, but Takagi comes across as, perhaps, the only gentlemanly character in the work.
 He does not overplay his involvement in the case, honestly admits to his failures in deciphering the case from the right angle, gets a vague glimpse of the truth, nonetheless, that is completely against his expectations, and gently excuses himself from the case around the midway point:

 "In your journal, Mr Takagi comes across as a complete idiot, but it seems a correction is called for.
 Nobody is perfect, after all.
 Making mistakes is only human [...]
 He told me he’d forget everything he’d learned, then withdrew entirely from the case. [...]
 See how, even in a situation like this, friendship shows us its beautiful light."